Who can see review analytics?

 You may decide to use this view to see how much an employee is improving over time.
 If they are consistently improving, this displays a high amount of potential and ability to learn.
 You may then mark them for a promotion.

-Conversely, if you notice a certain skill rating (for an individual or the whole company) is going down over time, you may want to invest in training for that particular skill.
+Conversely, if you notice a certain competency rating (for an individual or the whole company) is going down over time, you may want to invest in training for that particular area.

 Working with the radar chart

-In the radar chart, you can compare skills between employees, teams, managers, and/or the entire company, as well as see the specific strengths or areas for growth of a certain group.
+In the radar chart, you can compare competencies between employees, teams, managers, and/or the entire company, as well as see the specific strengths or areas for growth of a certain group.

 For example, you could check how your People and Culture team is performing compared to the rest of the company and evaluate any strengths or weaknesses for the team based on this graphic.